 CLICK HERE for more info and applications.

-The Independent Order of Odd Fellows introduced at the 2003 Sessions of The Sovereign Grand Lodge in Halifax, Nova Scotia by the incoming Sovereign Grand Master, Henry “Hank” Dupray and adopted; the project named “Odd Fellows Village.”
-The village consists of 15 family homes, a social centre, a medical facility and kindergarten facility, which will house approximately 150 orphaned and AIDS affected children ages 0-12.
-The village is a joint project in conjunction with SOS Kinderdorf International and has been built in Battambang, in the Kingdom of Cambodia.
+The village consists of 15 family homes, a social centre, a medical facility and kindergarten facility that houses approximately 150 orphaned and AIDS affected children ages 0-12.
+The village is a joint project in conjunction with SOS Children’s Villages International is in Battambang in the Kingdom of Cambodia.

 Living Legacy Program

 The living legacy program was the idea of the Sovereign Grand Master Wilson D. Berkey, who in 1989 noticed many dead trees in the jurisdiction that he was visiting which aroused his concern for global tree loss.
 He commissioned this worthy project as “The Living Legacy Program” of the Independent Order of Odd Fellows.
 His untimely passing in March 1990 caused the program to become his own “Living Memorial” for his untiring work for Odd Fellowship!